New Zealand rental property tax changes

 Hot on the heels of introducing restrictions to property ownership by non-residents and the extending of the “bright line test” for taxable property sales from 2 years to 5 years, the Labour-led coalition government is now following through with another of its property-related proposals aimed at levelling the playing field for taxpayers.

-Whilst most people were busy buying Christmas presents and thinking about their upcoming summer break, Parliament was introducing the “Taxation (Annual Rates for 2019-20, GST Offshore Supplier Registration, and Remedial Matters) Bill”.
+Whilst most people were busy buying Christmas presents and thinking about their upcoming summer break, in late 2018 Parliament was introducing the “Taxation (Annual Rates for 2019-20, GST Offshore Supplier Registration, and Remedial Matters) Bill”.
 If you are an offshore retailer or a regular Amazon shopper you may have been paying attention due to concerns over changes to the GST rules for online purchases.
 However, if you are the owner of residential rental property you might have missed one of the more fundamental “remedial matters” contained in the Bill.

 The Bill currently before Parliament aims to restrict the ability for landlords to offset rental losses arising from residential property against their other income sources, effectively further eroding the tax incentives associated with residential rental property.